martijnat/crypturd/README.md

 # crypturd

 Implementation of several cryptographic primitives.
-The goal is to implement specific primitives correctly.
-Performance is not a priority.
+I created this library to to test specific attacks on existing cryptograpy.

+Performance is not a priority and I make no effort from prevented anyone from using the wrong schemes.
+My only goals here are to make correct implementations which are easy to use.

 # Example usage